Thousands of dead fish around Kawau Island in Hauraki Gulf off Auckland coast

 Photos and video of what appear to be dead mackerel floating in the water and lining the shores of Kawau Island have been sent in to the Herald.

-A reader told the Herald locals were cleaning up trailer loads of the fish from the beaches.
+A reader told the Herald locals were cleaning up trailer loads of fish from the beaches.

 READ MORE: